DCAP-BTLS, Primary Assessment, and the NREMT: What You Really Need to Know

 If you jump into palpating legs or checking for bruising without first managing major bleeding or securing the airway, you could be marked as failing on many skills sheets.
 That’s because you're not prioritizing correctly.

-DCAP-BTLS Can Lead You Astray
+DCAP-BTLS Can Lead EMS Providers Astray

 DCAP-BTLS is a helpful tool, but relying on it too early in the assessment process can lead you down the wrong path.
 For example, if your instinct is to start scanning and palpating every body part before addressing an open chest wound or providing oxygen, you’ve missed the point of the primary assessment.